ceruulean/cv/content/_index.md

 *Open-source Contributor* ([see my first Pull Request!](https://firstpr.me/#ceruulean))

--  Documented database type variables
+-  Documented database type variables.
--  Prototyped UI features
+-  Prototyped UI features.
--  Implemented auto-junction for M2M
+-  Implemented an auto-junction feature in the frontend that allows users to create a many-to-many (M2M) relation with a single checkbox.

 ## 🎓 Education